Goosse/woocommerce-dymo-barcodes/README.md

 4. Go to WooCommerce > Settings > Integration > Barcodes and choose Dymo printer from list, choose label size and design a simple barcode label.

 ### Changelog

+#### 1.0.4
+* Add better error messages if the dymo sdk plugin fails or if the browser is unsupported

 #### 1.0.3
 * Fix issue with how products and variations were displayed